brampersandon/overcommitters.club/README.md

-Overcommitters Club is a joke but also kind of serious side project for people like us who tend to overcommit to things.
+[Overcommitters Club](https://overcommitters.club/) is a joke but also kind of serious side project for people like us who tend to overcommit to things.
+It's currently live at [https://overcommitters.club](https://overcommitters.club).

 It's built on [React](https://reactjs.org/), [Typescript](https://www.typescriptlang.org/), and [Next](https://nextjs.org/), and uses [Tailwind CSS](https://tailwindcss.com/) for styling.

-Deploys are automatically triggered on commit using [Now](https://zeit.co/now).
+Deploys are automatically triggered on every commit, via [Now](https://zeit.co/now).

 # Application setup
 These instructions assume you're on a mac.